WillGaribaldo/tableau-churn-dashboard/README.md

 ## 📘 Summary

 This project is a Tableau dashboard that analyzes customer churn patterns and provides actionable recommendations to improve retention.
 It delivers data-driven insights to support sales and marketing teams in reducing churn and strengthening customer loyalty.
-This Project demonstrates my ability to use BI tools to analyze data and pull actionable insights from a raw data.
+This Project demonstrates my ability to use BI tools to analyze data and pull actionable insights from raw data.

 ---